From Risky to Ready: Capital Project Planning using Agile Product Definition

 - New services that formalize and scale “project definition” as a specialty.

-At Duplex Loop, we are building this capability by working across the capital project ecosystem—consultants, investors, academics, and digital innovators—to coalesce a new standard for early-stage project planning.
+Building this capability requires partnerships across the capital project ecosystem to coalesce a new standard for early-stage project planning.
+We believe this is how capital projects will evolve:

 Conclusion